-The main theme of this day is to celebrate the 155th birthday of the 1st English woman that enters into the world of Medicine after completing her studying at the age of 30 years.
+The main theme of this day is to celebrate the 157th birthday of the 1st English woman that enters the world of Medicine after completing her studies at the age of 30 years.

-Who breaks the barriers to become 1st British Doctor?
+Who breaks the barriers to becoming 1st British Doctor?

-Louisa Aldrich-Blake was the 1st woman to breaking the barriers to becoming the British 1st woman doctor in the 19th century.
-He cured the soldiers that injured during the 1st world war.
+Louisa Aldrich-Blake was the 1st woman to break the barriers to becoming the British 1st woman doctor in the 19th century.
+He cured the soldiers that were injured during the 1st world war.

 On which date her birthday is celebrated?